NLnetLabs/incremental-dnssec/draft-homburg-deleg-incremental-dnssec.md

 name servers no long serve the zone.

 The second practice is that domains that allow registrations (mostly top level domains (TLD) but also others) could install a policy that a dnskeyref parameter MUST refer to a DNSSEC Secure DNSKEY RRsets.
-Additionally each DNSKEY RRset that is referred to by a dnskeyref parameter has to be used to sign the zone as served by at least on of the name servers that serve the zone.
+Additionally each DNSKEY RRset that is referred to by a dnskeyref parameter has to be used to sign the zone as served by at least one of the name servers that serves the zone.
 This makes it possible to detect forgotten or misconfigured dnskeyref paramters early on.

 # IANA Considerations